Maj18/nf-atacco/README.md

 ### Offline setup

-If you need to run the pipeline in an offline environment, you can download all the container images to the `conts` directory.
+If you need to run the pipeline in an offline environment, you can download all the container images to the `conts` directory (within the nf-atacco folder).
 You can find the container information in the module/*/main.nf file, use singularity pull ... or docker pull ... to download the containers.

 After this, run the pipeline with the `offline` profile in addition to your preferred profile(s).